lionkor/MU0-asm/README.md

     You can jump to labels *anywhere* in the program.

 * Subroutines

+    *this way of doing it is flawed and doesn't work if you call it from more than one place. the rewrite will address this.*

     You can call labels (see above) as subroutines with the following syntax:
     ```asm
     CALL >my_label